Madi-S/JavaScript-Tutorial/Patterns/README.md

 ### 8) Flyweight: it is similar to singleton pattern.
 However, multiple instances of a particular class can exist.
 Nevertheless, flyweight pattern helps to avoid creating instances with similar arguments by returning existing ones.
 For instance, caching.

 ### 9) Proxy: it helps to define object's behaviour when it is called or rewrite get/set methods.

+## Behavioural patterns

+### 10) Chain of responsibility: it provides methods chaining.
+In each class method return instance `this`, so that operations can be chained.
+For instance, like in promise .then .then .then .then ...

+### 11) Iterator: it ensures that given object will be enumerable / loopable.
+For instance, via `generator` or `[Symbol.iterator]`.

+### 13) Mediator: it provides intermediary class.
+This mediator class manages other classes' behaviour.

+### 14) Observer: it is quite similar to mediator.
+This pattern also provides mediator class, which manages other classes' functionality in particular cases.

+### 15) State: it allows to change object's behaviour based on some objects' states.
+For instance, if one object's state is changed, other object will incur some changes.

+### 16) Strategy: it encapsulates alternative algorithms (or strategies) for a particular task.
+This pattern allows a method to be swapped out at runtime by any other method (strategy) without the client realizing it.
+Essentially, Strategy is a group of algorithms that are interchangeable.

+### 17) Template: it defines other classes' functionality.
+Imagine having one parent class with pre-defined but empty methods, which will be filled with functionality by child classes.
+In other words, parent class pre-defines methods for child classes.